 - your capacity to fundraise and build private sector support (individual donations, crowdfunding, philanthropy, trusts or foundations, and business sponsorship) for your work.

-- I was successful with MATCH Lab in the previous year.
+- I was successful with MATCH Lab in the past.
 Can I apply?

-No. If you were a recipient of MATCH Lab in the previous year you cannot apply.
+No. If you have been a recipient of MATCH Lab in the past you cannot apply.

 - How much funding is available?